luketudge/introduction-to-programming/topics/conditions.md

           4 print(age_next_year)

-    ValueError: invalid literal for int() with base 10: 'Let me introduce myself first, I am Mildred.'
+    ValueError: invalid literal for int() with base 10: 'fifty-two'

-It is pretty clear what has gone wrong, but in case we aren't sure, the error message identifies the conversion of the string `'Let me introduce myself first, I am Mildred.'` to integer as the problem.
+It is pretty clear what has gone wrong, but in case we aren't sure, the error message identifies the conversion of the string `'fifty-two'` to integer as the problem.

 This error is not a `SyntaxError`; our program is entirely [syntactically valid](extras/glossary.md#syntax).
 Instead, it is a `ValueError`.
 We have asked Python to do something with a variable, and the thing that we have asked for might be totally ok, it is just that the specific [value](extras/glossary.md#value) of the variable turns out not to be suitable for what we asked for.
 Here, for example, we have asked for conversion from string to integer, but the string variable does not contain a suitable number.